 The Douglas B-26K Counter Invader is a highly modified version of the Douglas A-26 Invader, a World War II attack bomber.
-Re-designated B-26 in 1948, the Invader served again during the Korean War (1950-1953), mainly as a night intruder against North Korean supply lines.
+The Invader served again during the Korean War (1950-1953), mainly as a night intruder against North Korean supply lines.
 It was removed from service in 1958, but in 1961 the USAF recalled many Invaders for use as tactical bombers in Southeast Asia.
-Combat duty and two decades of wear took their toll, and in 1964 the B-26s again were removed from service.
+Combat duty and two decades of wear took their toll, and in 1964 the A-26s again were removed from service.

 A $12.6 million dollar contract was signed with On Mark Engineering Co. and the 40 aircraft were converted in 1963 and 1964.
 Because the aircraft were totally rebuilt back to zero time airframes, the aircraft were assigned 1964 serial numbers, although all were originally built in the early 1940s.

 The B-26K conversions were completed in 1965 when the last of 40 A-26s (the one before you) rolled out of the On Mark Engineering hangars in California.
 The B-26K was designed for counter insurgency missions in Southeast Asia.
 The USAF needed an aircraft to seek and destroy supplies moving towards and into South Vietnam from the north.

 Because of the urgent need for counter insurgency and interdiction aircraft, the USAF began using A-1E Skyraiders for these missions and the B-26Ks were not used in combat until 1966.
 Between 1964 and 1966, the B-26Ks were assigned to Special Operations Squadrons (SOS), Air Commando Squadrons (ACS) and composite fighter squadrons.
 The K models were basically combat trainers during this period.